arsitektur-jaringan-komputer/Modul-Jarkom/Modul-2/DNS/README DNS - English.md

 | TXT           | Allows administrators to enter random data into DNS records, these records are also used in the Sender Policy Framework specification|

 ### 1.1.E SOA (Start of Authority)

+#### What is SOA?

+SOA (Start of Authority) is an important record in DNS that provides information about the management of a DNS zone.
+You can think of a DNS zone like a housing complex, with the SOA record serving as the owner of the complex who is responsible for all the houses within it.

+#### What is DNS Zone?

+A DNS zone is a part of the DNS system that manages all records for a single domain or subdomain.
+Like a housing complex with many houses, each house represents a DNS record (such as A records, CNAME records, etc.) within that zone.
+All these records work together to ensure that information on the internet can be accessed correctly.

 is information that belongs to a DNS zone.